 2. Sun Dolphin Excursion 10-Foot Solo Fishing Kayak (Sit-In, $$$)

 It is designed for speed and a bit of stability.
-The kayak is really fun for professionals and wells as and those who have some basic experience with paddling and balance.
+The kayak is really fun for professionals as well as those who have some basic experience with paddling and balance.

 But let us just warn you, this kayak is not one of those speed demons.

 It is really designed as an entry-level sit-in fishing kayak.
 It holds lots of gear with two flush mount rod holders and one swivel rod holder.
 The seat is really comfortable and has lots of padding, which is always helpful for your back.

 The Sun Dolphin Excursion is made of polyurethane plastic, so pretty durable and tough, but obviously not fiberglass or Kevlar.

 There is a large storage hatch in the back to store things like bait, food, and beverages.

 And since it is only 40 pounds, it is extremely lightweight and you can just throw this on your shoulders and carry it out the open waters.
 It makes transporting super easy as well.
 It has easy carry handles and you can toss it onto a rack in your truck by yourself.